Use Variables

 <button type="submit">Submit</button>

-So what's happening here?
+</form>So what's happening here?
 There are two variables in use here, ${name} and ${slap_meta_date}.

 The variable ${name} would be replaced by the contents of the field with the name attribute name, and the variable ${slap_meta_date} would be replaced by the current date and time.

-JavaScript form example using variables
+Try the JavaScript form example with variables

 slapform.submit({